Should I buy fake security cameras or real ones? Do dummy cameras really work and deter crime?

 Compared with the fake security camera for home, real surveillance cameras may also help reduce insurance premiums of your home and small business (read this guide to learn how).

-Below is a video shared by a user of Reolink RLC-410 (a lazy mailman throwing package from a distance).
+Below is a video shared by a user of Reolink RLC-410 (a lazy mailman threw a package from a distance).